DETLIXX/DETLIXX/README.md

 - interway
 - invest in slovakia
 - now i just do random stuff for people and try to start something idk

+---

+### stuff i use

+react / react native, mongodb, nestjs and other things i some random guys on internet suggests me